MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

 1. Go to **Personal Access Tokens** section.
     - Shortcut URL: [https://github.com/settings/tokens](https://github.com/settings/tokens)
     - Navigation:
-        1. Go to your Github profile.
+        1. Go to your GitHub profile.
         1. Go to **Developer Settings**
         1. Go to the **Personal Access Tokens** section.
 1. **Create** a token - or use one you generated before.